-Moroccan salads are worthy of an entire chapter by themselves.
-Ranging from the savory to the slightly sweet, they offer a range of flavors.
-This variation on the classic orange and radish salad combines the sweetness of the orange-flower water, confectioners’ sugar, and the oranges with the bite of the grated radish for an unusual but refreshing taste.–Jessica B. Harris
+Ranging from the savory to slightly sweet, Moroccan salads offer a range of flavors.
+This variation on the classic orange and radish salad combines the sweetness of the orange flower water, confectioners’ sugar, and the oranges with the bite of the radish for an unusual but refreshing taste.–Jessica B. Harris